danbev/learning-nodejs/README.md

      t->InstanceTemplate()->SetInternalFieldCount(1);

 `InstanceTemplate` returns the ObjectTemplate associated with the FunctionTemplate.
 Every FunctionTemplate has one.
 Like mentioned before this is the object that is returned after having used the FunctionTemplate as a constructor.
-I'm not exactly sure what `SetInternalFieldCount(1)` is doing, looks like has something to to with making sure there is a constructor.
+I'm not exactly sure what `SetInternalFieldCount(1)` is doing, looks like has something to do with making sure there is a constructor.

 Next, the ObjectTemplate is set up.
 First a number of properties are configured: